This program is intended for nonprofit boards of directors.

 In order to receive this funding, organizations must:

-- Register employee(s) at your organization for the course.
+- Register subscription administrator at your organization for the course.

 - Use your COMPASS code at check-out to access this training at no cost.

-- Have the employee complete the follow-up session evaluation which will be emailed to them.
+- Have the Executive Director complete the follow-up session evaluation which will be emailed to them.

 As a requirement of CLSD COMPASS funding, SARC must report on training satisfaction rates.
 As a result, we ask that all learners complete individual program evaluations immediately upon finishing any training, as well as within three (3) to four (4) months of completion.
 Your feedback will also be used to ensure that SARC continues to provide the best training possible.